GNU Guix is a transactional

 your profile.
 That’s

 in.
-To create an environment containing Python 3.x, NumPy, and
+To create an environment containing Python, NumPy, and

 Occasionally you’ll want to customize the way packages are